niallkennedy/twitter-cards-php/README.md

 ?>
 ```

 An image is a required property of a photo card.
-Minimum and maximum dimensions are presumed to be the same as a photo card: 200x150 resized up to max width of 560 pixels.
+An image must have at least 68,600 pixels.

 Player URL must be HTTPS to prevent mixed content warnings.